bytecodealliance/rustix/README.md

 On Linux, `posish` can optionally be configured to target the raw Linux syscall ABI directly instead of calling through `libc`.
 To enable this, add `--cfg linux_raw` to the `RUSTFLAGS` environment variable, or otherwise pass `--cfg linux_raw` to rustc.
-This mode is new, and so far only tested on x86-64, but a fair amount of code has been successfully adapted to use it, and ports to other architectures should be straightforward.
+This mode is new, and so far only supports x86-64 and aarch64, but a fair amount of code has been successfully adapted to use it, and ports to other architectures should be straightforward.

 This feature has two fun properties:
  - By being implemented in Rust, avoiding `libc`, `errno`, and